-Why have I been prescribed Creon?
+Why have I been prescribed Creon®?

 The pancreas is vital to digestion

 The pancreas is an organ in the digestive system that produces several important hormones, as well as pancreatic juice.
-Pancreatic juice contains digestive enzymes (including lipases) that help the body to break down the proteins, fats and carbohydrates found in food so they are small enough to be absorbed into the bloodstream.
+Pancreatic juice contains digestive enzymes (including lipases) that help the body to break down proteins, fats and carbohydrates found in food so they are small enough to be absorbed into the bloodstream.

 Enzymes help us to gain nutrients from food

 During a meal, a healthy pancreas will release about 720,000 lipase units.
-When the pancreas produces less than 10% of the normal amount of lipase, the body cannot break down enough fat to maintain normal digestion.
+When the pancreas produces less than 10% of the normal amount of lipase, the body cannot break down fat sufficiently to maintain normal digestion.
 When this happens, important fats and nutrients cannot be extracted and absorbed from the food that we eat.
-Instead these are passed through the body as waste, resulting in fatty, smelly and unpleasant diarrhoea.
+Instead these are passed through the body as waste, resulting in fatty, smelly and unpleasant stools.